SnowyField1906/Accessible-interface-definition/README.md

 ---
 status: draft
-flip: NNN (set to PR number)
+flip: 117
 authors: Huu Thuan Nguyen (nguyenhuuthuan25112003@gmail.com)
-sponsor: AN Expert (core-contributor@example.org)
+sponsor: None
-updated: YYYY-MM-DD
+updated: 2023-06-30
 ---

-# FLIP NNN: Accessible Interface Definition
+# FLIP 117: Accessible Interface Definition

 ## Objective

 > What are we doing and why?
 What problem will this solve?
 What are the goals and non-goals?
 This is your executive summary; keep it short, elaborate below.

-This FLIP proposes to allow functions to define which contracts are able to call them based on the interfaces those contracts inherited.
+This FLIP proposes the implementation of a feature that allows functions to define which Contracts can call them based on the Interfaces those Contracts inherit.

-This makes it easier for developers to build huge project with multiple parallel smart contracts along with complex access control rules.
+The objective is to simplify the development of large-scale projects with multiple parallel Contracts that require complex access control rules.

 ## Motivation

 > Why is this a valuable problem to solve?
 What background information is needed to show how this design addresses the problem?
 > Which users are affected by the problem?
 Why is it a problem?
 What data supports this?
 What related work exists?

-Flow made the bold move of removing `msg.sender` and replacing it with the Capability system defined by Resource.
-This seems to work very effectively and brings many benefits to small projects, but that efficiency is inversely proportional to the size and complexity of the project.
-While `msg.sender` proved to be much more efficient in these case.

-Let's come up with a specific example below:
+Flow introduced the Capability system, which replaced `msg.sender` and proved to be effective for small projects.
+However, as projects grow in size and complexity, the efficiency of the Capability system decreases compared to the use of `msg.sender`.

-Supposes that the `Vault` contract has a function called `Vault.swap()` which should be called by the `Core` contract or `Router` contracts only.
-This is what we can do with the current Flow:
+To illustrate the issue, let's consider a specific example.
+Suppose we have a `Vault` Contract with a function called `swap()`, which should only be called by the `Core` Contract or `Router` Contracts.
+Currently, the following approaches can be used:

 ```cadence
 access(all) contract Vault {